kirstenfrager/kirstenfrager-portfolio/README.md

 This is a re-make of my first portfolio website: https://github.com/kirstenfrager/CFA-website-portfolio After completing term 2 at CFA and looking back at my portfolio, I noticed a lot of code repetition, sloppy design and just too much going on in general.
 The new version has a cleaner code, simpler design and is straight to the point.
+It still has the drone video as the background on the home page.

 ----------
 **Design**